omarluq/stimulus-store/README.md

 In the Stimulus controller, the `static stores` array is used to specify which stores this controller should subscribe to.
 Each item in the array should be a store that was created using `createStore`.

-When you call `useStore(this)` in the `connect` method, the `useStore` hook will subscriber the controller to all the stores specified in the `static stores` array.
+When you call `useStore(this)` in the `connect` method, the `useStore` hook will subscribe the controller to all the stores specified in the `static stores` array.
 This means that the controller will be able to access and modify the state in these stores, and it will be notified when the state in these stores changes.

 ```js
 import { Controller } from 'stimulus';